Amr9910/Automate-Multi-Tier-Java-Web-Application-on-Premises-Using-Scripts-/README.md

 # Automate-Multi-Tier-Java-Web-Application-on-Premises-Using-Scripts-
-utomated Multi-Tier Java Web Application Deployment.
+Automated Multi-Tier Java Web Application Deployment.
 This project uses reusable shell scripts to provision and configure a complete multi-tier environment on local infrastructure.
 It sets up essential components including a database server (MySQL), application server (Tomcat), web server (Nginx), and optional caching layer, ensuring faster, consistent, and error-free deployments while demonstrating practical DevOps automation practices.

 # What tools will we use in the project?